 Tax Enquiry Insurance (which includes IR35 matters) costs a mere £99/year.

-Qdos is the leading provider of tax investigation cover for contractors.
+Qdos is the leading provider of tax investigation insurance for contractors.
 We’ve partnered with Qdos since 2006!

 What is TLC35?